How to add Extension Attributes to Entity in Magento 2?

-Magento 2 is a powerful ecommerce platform, but sometimes the default functionalities might not meet your business’s demands.
-In such cases, third-party modules and customizations become essential to extend Magento 2’s capabilities.
-One effective way to enhance the functionality of Magento 2 entities is by using extension attributes.
+Magento 2 is a powerful eCommerce platform, but sometimes its default features might not fully meet your business needs.
+In such cases, third-party modules and customizations become important to extend Magento 2’s capabilities.
+One great way to improve the functionality of Magento 2 entities is by using extension attributes.

-Extension attributes allow you to add additional complex data to an existing entity class without modifying the core code, making them invaluable for developers who need to customize Magento 2 for unique business requirements.
-This guide will walk you through the steps to add extension attributes to an entity in Magento 2.
+Magento 2 Extension attributes let you add extra, complex data to an existing entity without changing the core code.
+This makes them incredibly useful for developers who need to customize Magento 2 to fit specific business requirements.
+This guide will show you how to add extension attributes to an entity in Magento 2.

 Adding extension attributes to an entity in Magento 2 can be broken down into three main steps: